wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 );
 ```

 Here, things get complicated.
-You are importing a `Button` from the current directory (which you’ll create in a second), creating a component called `RowBox` which is not exported, and then `ButtonRow` is defined having a [React property](https://reactjs.org/docs/components-and-props.html) called `keys`.
+You are importing a `Button` from the current directory (which you'll create in a second), creating a component called `RowBox` which is not exported, and then `ButtonRow` is defined having a [React property](https://reactjs.org/docs/components-and-props.html) called `keys`.

 Then you are mapping each key to a button component.
 This is a clean way of looping through an array as with `for each` and using the value to set both the `text` and `key` attributes (you must set a key attribute to make the DOM object unique!).
-You’ll be using the text to render the button.
+You'll be using the text to render the button.

 `components/Button.js`: